xbb66kw/ohos/README.md

    ```
 8. Restart your Python editor if needed.

-The `treeple` package is required for benchmark comparisons.
+If you are unable to install this package, you can still use the code by manually copying and pasting the provided source files.
+If you only need the source code for my progressive tree, the `treeple` package is not required.
+However, `treeple` is necessary for benchmark comparisons.